-The Commission hosted a Round Table on Mediation in Child Protection Cases in February 2019 with the goal of creating a collaborative framework for understanding how mediation in CPS cases can be improved.
-The Round Table brought together 45 mediators, attorneys, judicial leaders, subject matter experts, and policymakers from across Texas to discuss issues affecting mediation in child protection cases.
+The Commission hosted a Round Table on Mediation in Child Protection Cases in February 2019 with the goal of creating a collaborative framework for understanding how mediation in child welfare cases can be improved.
+The Round Table brought together 45 mediators, attorneys, judicial leaders, subject matter experts, and policymakers from across Texas to discuss issues affecting mediation in child welfare cases.
 Participants exchanged experiences and ideas regarding how to create conditions for successful mediation, when and how to use mediation as an effective tool, as well as the challenges facing diverse jurisdictions in establishing effective mediation programs.
 The Mediation in Child Protection Cases Round Table Report was issued in February 2020.

 Please visit the Reports & Resources page for more information.

 The Mediation Workgroup was formed to analyze the issues that arose from the Mediation Round Table held in February 2019, to address the challenges and opportunities of virtual mediation, and to develop action items that could be implemented to raise the quality of mediation in child welfare cases across the state of Texas.